-By being aware of what style can offer a plot pattern, it will be a lot easier to understand what stories in literature, films, plays, etc. do to games when adapting patterns with other form and style.
+By being aware of what style can offer a plot pattern, it will be a lot easier to understand what stories in literature, films, plays, etc. do to games when adapting patterns with other forms and styles.
 Since it is the pattern that is cognitively interpreted it is also a cognitive engagement one builds, which leads to an act with the help of technique and stylish elements.
 As style in games consist of mechanics where elements´ functions are given motifs to “assist” core mechanic, a travel through a mirror to a fantasy world could be made into a mechanic for a travel-system and were quarrels and anger could be made into a relational (like “The last guardian”) or mood-mechanic, that player can act upon provided by style.
-But all these kinds of decisions depend very much on which pattern one likes to build, which depend on the desired outcome.
-But it is through style and by knowing the available techniques one can choose how the mechanics, sound, animations, interface, controls, etc., emphasise narrative elements and functions, which forms the plot pattern (gameplay).
+But all these kinds of decisions depend very much on which pattern one likes to build, which depends on the desired outcome.
+But it is through style and by knowing the available techniques one can choose how the mechanics, sound, animations, interface, controls, etc., emphasise narrative elements and functions, which form the plot pattern (gameplay).
 And as narrative has no form, and it´s we that give the plot pattern its narrative form, and if we like to work with a canonical story format as we experience it from film, or reading a book, it is rather a stylistic choice that we build the pattern on since a pattern for film brings a style specified for film, not games.
-So next time you play a game and experience a unity or disunity, instead of thinking of narrative as cause to eventual disunity, look at style and form.
+So next time you play a game and experience unity or disunity, instead of thinking of narrative as cause to eventual disunity, look at style and form.

 Style and form are also represented in Narrative bridging to aid the creation of a plot pattern.